magpern/com.tkbhome/README.txt

 Controlling switches and wallplugs from TKB Home with Homey.

+Code initially created by Remco Mengers, all credits to him for his fantastic work.
+I've now taken over maintenance going forward.
+As with the existing codebase, I don't have many of these devices.
+Devices are added based on assumptions and full working of every device is not guaranteed.

 --- Current Supported devices: ---
-TSM02, TSP01, TZ04, TZ35, TZ36, TZ37, TZ55, TZ56, TZ57, TZ65, TZ66, TZ67, TZ67-PLUS, TZ68, TZ68-PLUS, TZ69, TZ74, TZ88.
+TSM02, TSM10, TSP01, TZ04, TZ35, TZ36, TZ37, TZ55, TZ56, TZ57, TZ65, TZ66, TZ67, TZ67-PLUS, TZ68, TZ68-PLUS, TZ69, TZ74, TZ88.
-As i've stopped active developent on this app, any new devices won't be added by me.

-I'll only make sure the app keeps running after Homey updates, and make small changes/fixes to currently supported devices.

-As myself have none of these devices, and TKB Home doesn't follow the z-wave alliance's rules really strictly, a lot of these devices are added based on assumptions, and I can't guarentee full working of every device.

 ----- Device Specific Notes: -----
 TZ35/TZ55/TZ65: